flutnet/flutnet-sdk/README.md

 ## What is Flutnet?

-Flutnet is a set of tools and libraries that will make super easy embed [Flutter](https://flutter.dev/) (graphical framework) inside a [Xamarin](https://dotnet.microsoft.com/apps/xamarin) application (as a backend layer) to obtain a powerful and native cross platform application.
-For more detailts see https://www.flutnet.com/.
+Flutnet is a set of tools and libraries that allows you to create rich and beautiful Xamarin apps using [Flutter](https://flutter.dev/) as UI Layer and .NET as backend.
+For more details please visit https://www.flutnet.com/.

 <div style="background-color:white; padding:0%; margin-bottom: 3%;">
 <img src="github_assets/how_flutnet_works_r2.png" width="35%" style="background-color:white; padding:1.2%;" />